 Over the past several decades, Ireland has transformed into a bona fide European tech hub, catering to early-growth and established tech brands alike.
 The Silicon Docks neighborhood in Dublin is home to more than 7,000 tech workers from companies like Google, Facebook, Twitter and LinkedIn.
 Meanwhile, areas like Blackpool in Cork have helped the city become the top Irish location for successful tech start-ups like Teamwork and Xanadu.
 The country also hosts offices and operational centers from companies like Apple, Airbnb, Eventbrite, Blizzard and Etsy, among others.

 Ireland didn't become a tech powerhouse — nor a leading outsourcing destination – overnight.
 Many of the factors contributing to Ireland's appeal, like a clear, compelling tax structure, have been in place for decades now.
-But after a strong recovery from the 2008 recession to go with a critical mass of tech infrastructure and start-up success, Ireland has emerged as a true global player.
+But after a strong recovery from the 2008 recession and a critical mass of tech infrastructure and start-up success, Ireland has emerged as a true global player.

 For companies looking to increase competency and reduce costs in a legitimate, world-class tech environment, Dublin and Cork should be high on the list.
-Here are a few of the reasons why:
+Read on for compelling reasons why Ireland makes a great outsourcing destination.

 Economic and population growth

-Figures from the Quarterly Dublin Economic Monitor also show unemployment in Dublin is now below 5%, from a high of 13% in 2008.
+Figures from Ireland's Central Statistics Office also show unemployment in Ireland at 5.8% as of April 2021, down from a high of 13% in 2008.
 For its part, Cork has already experienced a 63% increase in employment in tech companies over the last several years, with more than 13,000 workers employed in the sector, according to industry association IT@Cork.
 These economic factors, coupled with the country's unique position as the only English-speaking country within the Eurozone, make Ireland an attractive destination for companies moving into Europe.